Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Full cycle
 ----------

 This workflow has the easiest and fastest setup, however it also is the slowest one.
 To make a change, you would edit the code in the library, then build it, generate Debian packages, and lastly install those packages over the ones already installed in your system.
-It would then be possible to run KMS and see the effect of the changes in the library.
+It would then be possible to run Kurento and see the effect of the changes in the library.

 This is of course an extremely cumbersome process to follow during anything more complex than a couple of edits in the library code.